appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 :::info

 If your configuration (`global.yaml`) has setting `storeWeb.customDomain.enabled:true`, it means that you will use a custom domain for Enterprise App Store.
-So, its value (`storeWeb.customDomain.domain`) must be configured on DNS server along with other system subdomains.
+So, its value (`storeWeb.customDomain.domain`) must be configured on DNS along with other system subdomains.

 :::